How to Meal-Prep on Sunday for a Week of Healthy Dinners

 Cook time: 7 minutes

-Thursday Night Prep: Begin marinating the steak for tomorrow's Chile-Marinated Skirt Steak dinner.
+Thursday Night Meal Prep: Begin marinating the steak for tomorrow's Chile-Marinated Skirt Steak dinner.
 The recommended time to marinate the steak is anywhere between 2 hours and 1 day.
 If you already made and froze the Slow-Cooker French Onion Soup, start defrosting it in the refrigerator tonight so it's ready to go for Saturday.

 Cook time: 17 minutes